 You're sure to find something to suit your interests when visiting London in January with everything from New Year's Day Parades, Burns Night events ice skating and the last days of Christmas Wonderland.
 Must be prepared for the extremely cold January weather.
-But it will be worth visiting by taking advantage with the big bargains just after Christmas.
+But it will be worth visiting by taking advantage of the big bargains just after Christmas.

 February in London results in fewer crowds and fewer queues.
-It hosts some fabulous events during this month namely the Chinese New Year's Parade, Valentine Day, London Fashion Week, LGBT + History.
+It hosts some fabulous events during this month namely the Chinese New Year's Parade, Valentine's Day, London Fashion Week and LGBT + History.
 The weather in February is quite rainy and cold, but don't let the weather put you off from visiting.

 During March, London hosts the very popular yearly events of St Patrick's Day and International Women's Day take place.
-Crowds are still slightly lower than the busy season.
+Crowds are still slightly lower than during the busy season.
 In London, springtime begins around March, even if it is still a little chilly outside.
 The weather in March is still cold, so dressing accordingly is crucial.
 The flowers begin to bloom after a long, cold winter.

 April in London is the best month to start enjoying the outdoors as it is not too hot and neither too cold.
 Tourism is still yet to arrive.
 Easter is just right around the corner, so expect celebration while here.
 Day tours are highly recommended during this time as the weather in London in April is perfect.
-Several events and performances will take place in around the city.
+Several events and performances will take place around the city.